-Council's Traffic Engineer has reviewed the proposal and advised that the site has been used for Tier 2 and Tier 4 events in the past without any significant traffic and car parking issues being raised.

-If road closures are included, they will require approval from Council via the Traffic Committee process which has a lead time of up to 8 weeks.
+Council's traffic engineer has reviewed the proposal and advised that the proposed development area has been used for Tier 2 and Tier 4 events in the past without any significant traffic and car parking issues being raised.
+He has advised that if road closures are included, they will require approval from Council via the Traffic Committee process which has a lead time of up to 8 weeks.
+Appropriate conditions of consent have been recommended.